Speedway World Championship: 1936 to 1954 – ACU (FICM) Championships

 With minor modifications, the general system stayed the same from the first official championship.
 There were initial qualifying rounds, where the riders raced in heats of four to score points against each other (3 for first place, 2 for second place, 1 for third place).
 The final qualifying round was called the Championship Round, and it consisted of seven to ten meetings, though no one participated in all of them.
 The 16 who scored the most points then qualified for the World Championship Final at Wembley, where the heat system was again used - this time with a total of 20 heats of four riders, each rider racing five heats, and every rider meeting each other at some point during the competition.
 The same points system was used, and the rider with the most points won.
 From 1936 to 1938 bonus points were carried over from the Championship Round.
-This was scrapped when the World Championship resumed after the War in 1949.
+This was scrapped when the World Championship resumed after the World War II in 1949.